code-with-abdullah/100-days-of-code-2021/code/Day018-MakingAComebackToNode/README.md

-# This is my thirteenth day in the #100DaysOfCode challenge
+# This is my eighteenth day in the #100DaysOfCode challenge

 ## Technologies used
  * Node JS
  * Express JS
- * Templating engine : handlebars
+ * Templating engine : EJS

 ## Thoughts
- I continued with NodeJS and ExpressJS.
-Yesterday I used pug templating engine to render dynamic content.
-However today I used express-handlebars.
-My take of handlebars is that its not quite amusing than pug.
-It is embeded in HTML and applying conditional functionality is quite diffcult.
+ I converted my project to incorporate MVC design pattern.
+I used file storage to save products as a JSON object.